Jersey fishing boat believed to have sunk after collision

 Condor Ferries confirmed its vessel the Commodore Goodwill had been involved in the incident.

-CEO John Napton said that the "master remains in full command of the vessel", which was carrying five passengers and 24 crew members and docked in Elizabeth Harbour.
+CEO John Napton said that the "master remains in full command of the vessel", which was carrying five passengers and 24 crew members.

+The freight vessel was sailing from Guernsey to Jersey when the incident occurred - it had been due to dock at 06:00 but arrived in St Helier's Elizabeth Harbour at 08:49.

 Follow BBC Jersey on Twitter and Facebook.
 Send your story ideas to channel.islands@bbc.co.uk.